Justification of Red List Category

 It occurs in subtropical, evergreen broadleaved forest at least 30 years old, with tall trees more than 20 cm in diameter, much of which is now confined to hill-tops.
 Foraging takes place in old-growth forest.
 Nesting is between late February-May, often in hollow Castanopsis cuspidata trees.
 There is an extraordinary difference in the foraging niches of males and females (Kotaka et al. 2006).
 Although both forage on dead and live trunks, males have also adapted to feed on the ground on soil-dwelling arthropods, as well as berries, seeds, acorns and other nuts (Kotaka et al. 2006).

 Its decline is primarily attributable to deforestation, which continues at a significant rate as a result of logging, dam construction and associated road-building, agricultural development and golf course construction.
-Construction of six new helipads near the village of Takae in the US Marine Corps Northern Training Area began in 2007 and represents a further potential threat to remaining areas of forest (WWF Japan 2007).
+Six new helipads have been built near the village of Takae in the US Marine Corps Northern Training Area, with consequent impacts on remaining areas of forest (WWF Japan 2007, Nogami 2017).
 The species's limited range and tiny population make it vulnerable to extinction from disease and natural disasters such as typhoons.
 It is also threatened by introduced predators, such as mongoose and feral cats (N. Kotaka in litt.
 2012).
 The species is thought to be particularly susceptible to predation by alien species because it often forages on the ground, and during a 2006 survey the stomach contents of a captured mongoose were found to contain the species's feathers (N. Kotaka in litt.
 2012).

 Conservation Actions Underway